-Roberts, a Democrat, was the representative for Texas's 4th congressional district from 1961 to 1980.
+Roberts was the representative for Texas’s 4th congressional district and was a Democrat.
+He served from 1961 to 1980.

 Roberts is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Roberts sponsored and cosponsored.
 See full analysis methodology.

 Roberts was the primary sponsor of 7 bills that were enacted: